sergueyarellano/tddpractice/docs/part1.md

 We are not going to see tests yet, just some mental models.

-Let's take a look at one of my backend's modules
+Let's take a look at one of my back-end's modules

 ```javascript
 module.exports = {